aiven/devportal/docs/tutorials/kafka-migration.rst

    * **Topics blacklist**: the :doc:`Java regular expression </docs/products/kafka/kafka-mirrormaker/concepts/replication-flow-topics-regex>` defining which topics to exclude.
 E.g. ``inventory\..*`` to exclude all topics starting with ``inventory.``
    * **Sync group offset**: to define whether to sync the topic containing the consumer group offset
    * **Sync interval in seconds**: to define the frequency of the sync
-   * **Offset syncs topic location**: to provide offset translation, MirrorMaker2 uses the ``mm2-offset-syncs`` topic, that can be located either in the source or sink cluster
+   * **Offset syncs topic location**: to provide offset translation, MirrorMaker 2 uses the ``mm2-offset-syncs`` topic, that can be located either in the source or sink cluster
-   * **Replication policy class**: controls the prefix when replicating topics. ``DefaultReplicationPolicy`` sets the topic name in the target kafka service as ``source_cluster_alias.topic_name`` (prefixing the topic name with the source cluster alias), while ``IdentityReplicationPolicy`` sets the target topic name equal to the source topic name.
+   * **Replication policy class**: controls the prefix when replicating topics. ``DefaultReplicationPolicy`` sets the topic name in the target Kafka service as ``source_cluster_alias.topic_name`` (prefixing the topic name with the source cluster alias), while ``IdentityReplicationPolicy`` sets the target topic name equal to the source topic name.
    * **Emit heartbeats enabled**: allow MirrorMaker 2 to emit heartbeats to keep the connection open even in cases where no messages are replicated
    * **Enable**: to enable the data sync job